PRICE TRANSPARENCY - INFORMATION

 3. Employment Cases

-In a very simply employment dispute which settles easily with not a lot to look at you may be charged a fixed fee of £600.
+In a very simply employment dispute which settles easily with not a lot to look at you may be charged a fixed fee of £700.

 A more complex settlement agreement, you may find yourself paying £1,000 to £3,000.
 It really depends on the complexity of the case and whether or not the solicitor involved has to negotiate on your behalf.

-In terms of litigation for example if you have a dispute regarding the fact that you have been unfairly dismissed or you have been discriminated against, you will be charged the hourly rate unless you want a single piece of advice.
+In terms of litigation for example if you have a dispute regarding the fact that you have been unfairly or wrongfully dismissed or you have been discriminated against, you will be charged the hourly rate unless you want a single piece of advice.

 There are disbursements, by this I mean payments in relation to postage or barristers fees.
 If a barrister is used you will be told beforehand and advised of the costs.
 The standard 20% VAT charge will apply to disbursements.
 You would be expected to pay large fees, such as barristers’ charges in advance.
+Barristers fees will depend on the qualification and experience of the barrister and the amount of work he has to prepare for a preliminary hearing or trial.
+Barristers costs can be £1,500 to £5,000 excluding VAT per day.

-Litigation prices vary depending on the case:
+Litigation prices vary depending on the complexity of the case:

-Simply case can cost you £2000 - £3,000
+Simply case can cost you £2000 - £3,000 excluding VAT.

-Medium complexity case £3,500 - £15,000.
+Medium complexity case £3,500 - £15,000. excluding VAT.

-Complex employment case £15,500 on wards.
+Complex employment case £15,500 - £60,000 (excluding VAT) .

 What costs money is a full blown hearing!
 We try our best to see if we can settle as to avoid the hearing.
 This really however will depend on the other party.

-The stages of the claim:
+We deal with all stages of the claim:

 1. Taking initial instructions.